-(1) The fiscal year of the following consolidated subsidiaries is different from that of the Company (March 31)

-January 31 year end company: Yokohama Marinos Ltd.

-December 31 year end companies: Yulon Nissan Motor Co., Ltd., Nissan Mexicana, S.A. de C.V. and 33 other overseas subsidiaries
+(1) The fiscal year of the following consolidated subsidiaries is different from that of the Company (March 31) January 31 year end company: Yokohama Marinos Ltd. September 30 year end company: Nissan Formula E Team S.A.S.
+December 31 year end companies: Nissan Mexicana, S.A. de C.V., Nissan (China) Investment Co., Ltd. and 36 other overseas subsidiaries

-(2) Nissan Mexicana, S.A. de C.V. and 21 other companies whose fiscal year end is December 31 close their books of account at March 31 for consolidation reporting purpose.
-With respect to Yokohama Marinos Ltd. whose fiscal year end is January 31, and Yulon Nissan Motor Co., Ltd. and 12 other companies whose fiscal year end is December 31, the necessary adjustments were made in consolidation to reflect any significant transactions from February 1 to March 31 and January 1 to March 31.
+(2) With respect to Nissan Formula E Team S.A.S. whose fiscal year end is September 30, and Nissan Mexicana, S.A. de C.V. and 23 other companies whose fiscal year end is December 31, they close their books of account at March 31 for consolidation reporting purpose.
+With respect to Yokohama Marinos Ltd. whose fiscal year end is January 31, and Nissan (China) Investment Co., Ltd. and 13 other companies whose fiscal year end is December 31, the necessary adjustments were made in consolidation to reflect any significant transactions from February 1 to March 31 and January 1 to March 31.